fjz345/Z-Color-Picker/README.md

 # TODO:

-## TODO: Bugs

-- HermiteBezier, can not modify t's in previewer
-- HermiteBezier, preview gradient is black on right side

 ## TODO: Features

 # Currently being worked on

-- Bugs
+- Control point ordering visuals on color picker
+- Control point Hue visuals
+- Size slider for color picker spline
-- t should be modifiable by user, normalized on display
+- T should be modifiable by user, potentially normalized on display
-- Previewer should be in separate window
+- Spline mode interactivity
+- HermiteBezier, preview gradient is black on right side

 #